makevoid/bitcoin_brightonruby2015_lt/README.md

-# bitcoin_brightonruby2015_lt
+# Bitcoin Lightning Talk
-Lighting Talk (5 min presentation) about what Bitcoin is and why you (Ruby Devs) should careaaa
+Lighting Talk (5 min presentation) about what Bitcoin is and why you (Ruby Devs) should care

+IDEAS - NOTES

 notes (TODO: slides - keynote maybe)